zuozhenggh/learning-library/developer-library/apex/cicd-workflow/provision/provision.md

     }
     ```

-    This creates 2 databases, and 4 environments: dev, tst, and stg are on the APEX\_DEV database and prd is on the APEX\_PRD database.
+    This creates two databases, and four environments: dev, tst, and stg are on the APEX\_DEV database and prd is on the APEX\_PRD database.

     Feel free to configure these as you need for your own environment.
 In this workshop we will use these defaults.